physics-faas/physics-devconf/README.md

 # git clone https://github.com/YOUR_USER/devconf-knative-operator.git
 ```

-   In case you want to start an operator from scratch do the next instead:
+   In case you want to start an operator from scratch do the next instead
+   (change XXX by your user):
 ```
 $ vagrant ssh
 $ sudo su